|Date||Time||League||Season||Attendance||Dover Star Player||Home Scorers||Away Scorers|

 The home side piled on the pressure and with time running out Arnold blocked Pinnock’s free header and Richard Orlu sensationally cleared Moore’s clever lob off the line.

-Moore finally took his chance at the death, bundling home Charlie Cooper’s corner.
+Moore finally took his chance at the death, bundling home after Shamir Mullings had headed Liam Noble’s corner back across the goalmouth.

 Earlier, Dover made one enforced change from their midweek FA Trophy loss to Dartford.
 Modeste came in for a sick Jim Stevenson, while Sammy Moore’s hamstring injury kept him sidelined for a third consecutive game.